British Rail Class 319: Class 319/1

 Vehicles were numbered in two ranges, corresponding to units 319161–180 and 319181–186.
 A more modern Brecknell Willis high speed pantograph was also fitted.

 All were converted to Class 319/3 in the late 1990s.

 Class 319/2

 In 1997, seven of the Class 319/0 sets were converted especially for use on Connex South Central express services between London Victoria and Brighton.
 Work carried out at Railcare Wolverton included new, lower-density seating, a disabled toilet, and a special 'lounge' seating area in the saloon space below the pantograph in the MSO, where stowage for a refreshment trolley and a small serving counter were also fitted.

 Units involved were renumbered from 319014–020 to 319214–220.
-They retain their low-density layout, but the lounge area has been replaced by standard seating since their return to use on Thameslink services.
+They retained their low-density layout, but the lounge area was replaced by standard seating following their return to use on Thameslink services.

 Class 319/3

 In the period 1997–99, Thameslink arranged for all of its 319/1 units to be converted at Eastleigh Works for use on the shorter-distance Luton to Sutton/Wimbledon services, then known as 'Thameslink CityMetro'.
 These units lost their first-class seating and were renumbered into the 319/3 series.
 They were painted in a navy-blue and yellow livery at this time.

 Various refurbishments have taken place since 1999, including: